cvxpy/cvxpy/doc/source/tutorial/dqcp/index.rst

   decreasing in argument :math:`i` and :math:`e_i` is concave, or :math:`e_i` is affine.

-An expression quasiconcave under DQCP if it is one of the following:
+An expression is quasiconcave under DQCP if it is one of the following:

 - concave (under DCP);
 - a quasiconcave atom, applied to a variable or constant: